rentpath/clj-dotenv/README.md

     S3_BUCKET: yamlstyleforyours3bucket
     SECRET_KEY: this-is-also-an-okay-secret

-Your application only needs to call (dotenv!) once, preferably early in startup.
+Your application only needs to call (dotenv!) once, preferably as early as possible in the application startup.

 When your application loads, the variables defined in the .env{.*} files will be available in the JVM System Properties.